 Garmin Approach® S40

 Another great GPS golf watch from the Garmin Approach collection is the Approach® S40.
-It comes with a 1.2″ color touchscreen with sunlight-readable display and quick release bands so you can easily swap its sporty strap with a more formal band.
+It comes with a 1.2″ color screen with sunlight-readable display and quick-release bands so you can easily swap its sporty strap with a more formal band.

 Its features are similar to that of Approach S60.
 It comes with the pre-loaded courses, the Green View that allows you to move the pin and score tracker.
 The Approach S40 is also equipped with the AutoShot Game Tracking that can project the distance of your stroke and accurately measure distances from hazards.

 For better and more automatic game tracking capabilities, you may connect your Approach S40 to the Approach CT10 club tracking sensor.
 If you want a CT10 together with your Approach S40, you can directly buy a bundle from Garmin here.